 Focal muscle atrophy of the trunk or pelvic limb localizes a lesion to the nerve that innervates that muscle.

 In moderate to severe spinal cord lesions, superficial sensation may be absent from the cranial aspect of the lesion caudally.
 In severe spinal cord lesions, deep pain is absent from the periosteum of all toes and the tail.

 In some animals with acute, severe lesions of the spinal cord between T2 and L3, the pelvic limb paralysis is accompanied by an extensor rigidity of the thoracic limbs when the animal is in lateral recumbency.
 This occurs because of an interruption of an ascending spinal cord tract from the lumbar intumescence, which inhibits extensors of the forelimb.
-Although a severe lesion produces this syndrome, the prognosis is probably not hopeless if deep pain can be elicited.
+Although a severe lesion produces this syndrome, the prognosis is probably not hopeless if deep pain sensation can be elicited from the pelvic limbs.

 Last full review/revision July 2013 by Thomas Schubert, DVM, DACVIM, DABVP